lissarubi/markpdf/README.md

 {
   "theme": "myTheme.css",
   "format": "A4",
+  "landscape": true,
+  "path": "pdf/myPdf.pdf",
-  "landscape": true
+  "number": true
 }
 ```

 And now, if you use `markpdf myExample.md` and the `mdpdf.json` exist, this configs will be applied automaticly to your file.
-You don't have to pass the theme and format arguments.
+You don't have to pass an argument, like,   if you forget the `theme` argument in `mpdf.json`, the default theme will be applied.

 ## Themes